tembo-io/website/src/content/docs/getting-started/postgres_guides/how-to-upgrade-postgres-versions.md

 Once complete, assure you either have an existing Postgres version 16 instance, or refer to our [getting started guide](https://tembo.io/docs/getting-started/getting_started) to create one.

-For the purposes of this migration, you'll need to [update the password](https://tembo.io/docs/product/cloud/security/update-postgres-password) of both instances to match one another, which is most straightforward via the [Tembo Cloud UI](https://tembo.io/docs/product/cloud/security/update-postgres-password#:~:text=specified%20security%20requirements.-,Through%20Tembo%20Cloud,-Navigate%20to%20the).
+For the purposes of this procedure, you'll need to [update the password](https://tembo.io/docs/product/cloud/security/update-postgres-password) of both instances to match one another, which is most straightforward via the [Tembo Cloud UI](https://tembo.io/docs/product/cloud/security/update-postgres-password#:~:text=specified%20security%20requirements.-,Through%20Tembo%20Cloud,-Navigate%20to%20the).

-### Step 3: Run the pg_dumpall command and confirm the successful upgrade
+### Step 3: Run pg_dumpall and Confirm Success

-At this stage you're ready to the simple `pg_dumpall` command from your terminal.
+At this stage you're ready to update the following `pg_dumpall` command template to include your credentials and run from your terminal.

 ```bash
 pg_dumpall -d 'postgresql://postgres:<your-password>@<your-current-host>:5432/postgres' | psql 'postgresql://postgres:<your-password>@<your-upgraded-host>:5432/postgres'